bitprj/Intro-To-Serverless/README.md

 | 4      | Bunnimage App |   Create a Frontend that allows users interact with the Bunnimage API which stores and retrieves images.                                                                             |

 ### **Week 1** - Get Started with Azure Functions!
+This week, students build projects to get started with Azure Functions, Cloud Engineering, and Javascript!
+In addition, they will set up their development environment, familiarizing themselves with various developer toolsg like Github and Postman.

 | Category  | Assignment       | Description                                                                         | Learning Objectives                                                                  |
 |-----------|------------------|-------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|
 | Project   | ServerlessOracle | HTTP Trigger Azure Function to return the answer to life, written in Javascript.    |  <ul><li>VSCode</li><li>Github</li><li>Postman</li><li>Azure functions Locally</li><li>Testing Javascript Knowledge</li></ul> |